rclone/rclone/MANUAL.md

       --onedrive-link-password string                            Set the password for links created by the link command.
       --onedrive-link-scope string                               Set the scope of the links created by the link command. (default "anonymous")
       --onedrive-link-type string                                Set the type of the links created by the link command. (default "view")
-      --onedrive-no-versions                                     Remove all versions on modifying operations --onedrive-region string                                   Choose national cloud region for OneDrive. (default "global")
+      --onedrive-list-chunk int                                  Size of listing chunk. (default 1000) --onedrive-no-versions                                     Remove all versions on modifying operations --onedrive-region string                                   Choose national cloud region for OneDrive. (default "global")
       --onedrive-server-side-across-configs                      Allow server-side operations (e.g. copy) to work across different onedrive configs.
       --onedrive-token string                                    OAuth Access Token as a JSON blob.
       --onedrive-token-url string                                Token server url.
-      --opendrive-chunk-size SizeSuffix                          Files will be uploaded in chunks this size. (default 10M) --opendrive-encoding MultiEncoder                          This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,BackSlash,LeftSpace,LeftCrLfHtVt,RightSpace,RightCrLfHtVt,InvalidUtf8,Dot)
+      --opendrive-chunk-size SizeSuffix                          Files will be uploaded in chunks this size. (default 10Mi) --opendrive-encoding MultiEncoder                          This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,BackSlash,LeftSpace,LeftCrLfHtVt,RightSpace,RightCrLfHtVt,InvalidUtf8,Dot)
       --opendrive-password string                                Password. (obscured)
       --opendrive-username string                                Username